12 Best Squat Rack Exercises You Should Try

 A Full Body Squat Rack Workout

-Within the confines of your squat rack, you have everything you need for a full-body workout.
+Within the confines of your rack, you have everything you need for a full-body workout.
 Here’s one of my favorite routines for strength and hypertrophy.
 I’ve used this program to train both bodybuilders and powerlifters in the off-season when the focus is on size and strength.

 This full-body workout should be performed three times per week on alternate days.
 Pyramid the weights up as the reps decline so that your final set represents your six-rep max.
 Move through the workout at a moderate pace, allowing you to recover between sets.
 I recommend a 2-3 minute rest before the final set of six on each movement.